SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

    little Scottish Gaelic.)
 2. To say something "is important" is a whole different phrase; our dumb cop here chose the word for the _noun_ matter, as in material objects like dirt, water, and air.
-3. Instead of the word "lives" (with a long I), he chose the verb "lives" as in "is alive".
-The Gaelic equivalent would have been something like the word for "people".
+3. Instead of the word "lives" (with a long I), he chose the verb "lives" (with a short I) as in "is alive".
+The Irish Gaelic equivalent would have been something like the word for "people".
 4. Well, _gorm_ does mean blue.
 But when referring to people, colors usually mean _hair_ color, not skin color!
 This could be people with blue hair, except&hellip; "blue" an indirect and polite way in modern Irish to refer to Blacks.